frantjc/sindri/README.md

 docker run --env GITHUB_TOKEN=ghp_xxx --publish 5000:5000 --detach --rm ghcr.io/frantjc/sindri --debug --backend registry://ghcr.io/<org>/<repo>
 ```

-> ghcr.io creates new container packages as private, and it has to be manually changed to public as of writing.
+> ghcr.io creates new container packages as private which must be manually changed to public as of writing.
 This will cause the first pull of any `<name>` from Sindri using ghcr.io as its storage backend to fail.

 #### thx